w3c/secure-payment-confirmation/scope.md

 with any SPC Payment Identifiers.
 * The Payment Service Provider triggers SPC with this information.
-* Having confirmed the user's preference for frictionless checkout on this merchant, the authenticator is used to sign the transaction details, with additional information that the transaction did not include a transaction confirmation dialog or user presence check.
+* Having confirmed the user's preference for frictionless checkout on this merchant, the authenticator is used to sign the payment details, with additional information that the transaction did not include a payment confirmation dialog or user presence check.

 Notes: